arngolo/IoF50/README.md

 - Place the private key in the root location of this project.
 - In the `authentication.json` file, add the service account and the private key file name.

+# uplaod local
+## maptiles generation
+To upload local geotiff files, we have to first produce maptiles. gdal (`gdal2files`) is used to produce tiles stored in a `<maptiles_folder>` that contains subfolders for different zoom levels.

+## upload maptiles
+Generated maptiles for this project are hosted in google cloud storage, uploaded using the google-cloud-storage API (API different from earthengine-api, so, authentication process is different but using the same private-key).
+After uploading a maptile we can have access to it as layer by using the public url `https://storage.googleapis.com/<bucket_name>/<folder_name>/{z}/{x}/{y}.png'`.
+**Note:** Make sure to make your bucket and its objects (folders, files) public and set `owner` permissions for `allUsers` from google cloud storage.
 # Usage